polyaxon/polyaxon/README.md

 ## Examples Structure

-This repository contains examples for running experiments in-cluster, i.e. scheduled and managed by a Polyaxon Deployment, as well as experiment running on different platforms and tracked by Polyaxon, i.e. experiments running on laptops, spark, other platforms.
+This repository has 2 main directories containing examples for running experiments in-cluster, i.e. scheduled and managed by a Polyaxon Deployment, as well as experiment running on different platforms and tracked by Polyaxon, i.e. experiments running on laptops, spark, other platforms.

-The examples have a comment `# polyaxon code` to show what is added to a raw code to enable the lightweight Polyaxon integration.
+The examples have a comment `# Polyaxon` to show what is added to a raw code to enable the lightweight Polyaxon integration.

 ### Getting Started

-If you are new to Polyaxon we recommend reading our getting started guide which explains some of the core Platform capabilities.
+If you are new to Polyaxon we recommend reading our [quick-start](https://docs.polyaxon.com/quick_start/) guide which explains some of the core Platform capabilities.

 ### Setup & Installation

-Please follow check our [documentation](https://docs.polyaxon.com) to learn about how to deploy Polyaxon.
+Please check our [documentation](https://docs.polyaxon.com) to learn about how to deploy Polyaxon.

-All examples (in-cluster and on other examples) require our client to track and add instrumentation for the experiments.
+All examples (in-cluster and on other examples running on other platforms) require our [client](https://github.com/polyaxon/polyaxon-client) to track and add instrumentation to the experiments.

 ### in-cluster Examples

 In order to run these examples, you need to deploy a Polyaxon with a scheduling component enabled.

-Examples:
+**Examples**:

  * Tensorflow
     * mnist
     * cifar10
  * sklearn
     * newsgroup
     * random forest
     * sdg classifier
  * Pytorch
     * mnist
     * cifar10 with pytorch-ignite
     * save-resume-restart
  * mxnet
     * cifar10
  * keras
     * save-resume-restart